home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 The request_sync service may fail with a 404 if the project_id of the Homegraph API differs from the project_id of the Actions SDK found in the preferences of your project on [developer console](https://console.actions.google.com).
 Resolve this by:

-  1. Removing your project on the [developer console](https://console.actions.google.com).
+  1. Removing your project from the [developer console](https://console.actions.google.com).
-  2. Add a new project in the [cloud console](https://console.cloud.google.com).
+  2. Add a new project to the [cloud console](https://console.cloud.google.com).
 Here you get a new project_id.
   3. Enable Homegraph API to the new project.
-  4. Generete a new API key.
+  4. Generate a new API key.
   5. Again create a new project in the [developer console](https://console.actions.google.com/).
 Described above.
 But at the step 'Build under the Actions SDK box' choose your newly created project.
-By this they share the same project_id.
+By this, they share the same project_id.